AssemblingReality/Meta/README.md

 # Meta
-This describes the vision, mission, values and other meta information.
+This describes the vision, the mission, values and other meta information.